 NOTE :: Various file formats are used on this page that may require download.
 If larger than 1mb, it will take longer to download.
 For instructions or more information, please visit our download page.

 North Carolina is providing quality STEM education.
 To recognize our states finest STEM Schools and Programs, NC has developed an application process to identify and recognize exemplary STEM Schools and STEM Programs.
-Elementary, Middle, and High Schools, Programs, or Future-Ready High Schools/Program of Achievement have the opportunity to submit an application highlighting their distinguished approaches to leading and learning in STEM Education.
-The application is built around a rubric which outlines critical strengths, eleven "Attributes", of a high quality STEM Education schools program.
+The STEM Recognition Program provides elementary, middle, and high schools the opportunity to submit an application for review describing their schools distinguished approaches to leading and learning; implementing the 11 essential STEM Attributes as defined in the STEM Attribute Implementation Rubric.
 Schools/Programs demonstrating evidence they are implementing all Attributes of a quality STEM program at the "Prepared" or "Model" level will be recognized.

 Schools in North Carolina planning to apply for potential STEM Recognition for the 2016-17 school year are to fill out the following intent to apply.
 This is to ensure you receive information about the application, time line, and resources which will provide assistance in this process.
 An intent to apply request is due no later than October 14, 2016.
 For more information on the application process and time line, please contact Tina Marcus at 919.807.3423

 Application Schedule 2016-17

 PDF’s of the STEM Recognition Application Packets are intended for guidance and hard copy reference.
 Schools planning to apply for recognition and review are to contact Tina Marcus email@example.com to receive the formal application.